-Participants in violations of the dress code will be asked to change immediately.
+Participants agree to dress appropriately and will be asked to change if clothing is considered inappropriate in accordance with program policy.
 Please feel free to contact us at summer@davidsongifted.org with any questions regarding the dress code prior to arriving.